 The most difficult part of extracting CBD is getting a consistent plant source.
 Many products are inconsistent in their amounts of CBD so providing appropriate administration amounts can be difficult.
 Manufacturers are working to produce products that contain consistent amounts of CBD so consumers should look for a company with strict quality control departments to ensure products meet label claims.

-However, it must be emphasized that although there are CBD oil products on the market for use in dogs, none of these have been tested for safety or efficacy in dogs and have not been approved by the FDA.
-Due to the confusing legality of the purchasing of CBD oil in many states as well as its unknown safety impacts in dogs, unless directed otherwise by a licensed veterinarian in your state, it's best to not purchase and use these products in your pet.
+However, it must be emphasized that although there are CBD oil products on the market for use in dogs, few have been tested for safety or efficacy in dogs and hemp oil products have not been approved by the FDA.
+The legality of the purchasing of CBD oil in many states, as well as its unknown safety impacts in dogs, creates a lot of uncertainty for pet owners as well.
+Due to this, hemp/CBD oil should be discussed with your veterinarian prior to be given to your pet.

 Vaughn, Dana et al. Preliminary Investigation Of The Safety Of Escalating Cannabinoid Doses In Healthy Dogs.
 Frontiers In Veterinary Science, vol 7, 2020.
 Frontiers Media SA, doi:10.3389/fvets.2020.00051